Skip to main content

 The Nielsen Norman Group research on conversion rates and funnel design reinforces what I already knew intuitively: conversion collapses when the destination fails to match the promise made earlier in the funnel.
 My YouTube presence was making a promise my membership site could not keep.

-Why did I move video hosting from a Mac Studio to Cloudflare?
+Why did I move video hosting from a Mac Studio to Cloudflare Stream?

 The Mac Studio was my original answer to video delivery.
 I had been saying for months: own everything, run local models, keep it on your own hardware.
 That position made sense philosophically.
 It broke down practically.
 RAM limits, storage constraints, and dependence on my own ISP all surfaced as real problems once I framed the question correctly: if my value is high-quality video, can a Mac Studio reliably deliver that to members?